PyO3/maturin/guide/src/bindings.md

 [pyo3](https://github.com/PyO3/pyo3) is Rust bindings for Python, including tools for creating native Python extension modules.
-It supports both CPython and PyPy.
+It supports CPython, PyPy, and GraalPy.

 maturin automatically detects pyo3 bindings when it's added as a dependency in `Cargo.toml`.